AMyriadseviltwin/Obsidian/Death in Space/World Info/Glossary.md

 #### Shipbreaker
 Nickname for those who break apart ships for parts and salvage, known for its decent mortality rate due to hazards involved.
-Most shipbreakers in Tenebris either work or have worked for [[Corporations#HEPHAESTUS SHIPWORKS|Hephaestus Shipworks]].
+Most shipbreakers in Tenebris either work or have worked for [[CORPORATIONS#HEPHAESTUS SHIPWORKS|Hephaestus Shipworks]].

 #### SVY
 Savvy.
 Ability that represents your mental capacity: logic, recalling info, talking with people, perception, and piloting vehicles.